amr08/React-Redux/README.md

 This application uses Node.js, NPM, & Webpack

-### Installing and Running
+### Installing and Running Locally

+Set up accounts and tokens with Zenhub & Auth0

-To install package.json:
+then install package.json:

     $ npm install